 - Can there be Substitution?
 Can the freelancer send a replacement to complete the agreed work or will the client reject any such changes?

 These three tests are not the only questions they will use to understand the true working relationship between a client and freelancer.
 They will dive deep into the nature of an arrangement, regardless of any contracts in place, asking questions such as:

 - Has the freelancer paid another person a significant amount of money to do the work?

 - Can the freelancer be moved around to do other tasks, instead of the one originally agreed to, without their consent?

 - Does the client have the right to decide how the work is done?

 - Does the client decide the freelancer’s working hours?

-- Does the client decide where the freelancer works?
+- Should the client decide where the freelancer works?

 - Does the freelancer have to fund upfront costs for equipment or travel before their client pays them?

-- Does the client take up the majority of the freelancers time?
+- Should the client take up the majority of the freelancers time?